azimut/viseq/README.md

 Don't.

 You send some (push-cvideo) commands to make one(or more) video(s) appear and call (push-cvideo) again to update some of the state of the video.
 Like add an effect or skip to time in seconds.
-Finally you have (queue-delete) to delete the video (which doesn't actually delete anything just stops rendering the video but the underlaying capture resource is still open to avoid locking).
+Finally you have (delete-cvideo) to delete the video (which doesn't actually delete anything just stops rendering the video but the underlaying capture resource is still open to avoid locking).

 ```